A Case of Spring Fever: Analysis

-Though a documentary, A Case of Spring Fever eschews some features typical of the genre, instead dramatizing its events and introducing a supernatural character.
+The English studies academic Donald Levin argues that, though a documentary, A Case of Spring Fever eschews some features typical of the genre, instead dramatizing its events and introducing a supernatural character.
 It also has a parodic or mockumentary character; Gilbert is a comic figure who is infantilized by his wife and subsequently bores his friends.
 Nonetheless, Gilbert's claims about springs are presented as factual.
-For Donald Levin, "the film's use of the codes and conventions of the documentary work to increase our understanding about our shared social world, and at the same time critique and parody Gilbert's (and, by extension, its own) attempt to communicate that understanding".
+For Levin, "the film's use of the codes and conventions of the documentary work to increase our understanding about our shared social world, and at the same time critique and parody Gilbert's (and, by extension, its own) attempt to communicate that understanding".

 Legacy

-A Case of Spring Fever was parodied in "Bart the Lover", a season three episode of The Simpsons, in which an educational film about zinc includes a supernatural being who makes all zinc disappear.
-The film was also the subject of mockery in the 12th episode of the tenth season of Mystery Science Theater 3000 alongside the 1976 horror film Squirm.
+A Case of Spring Fever was parodied in "Bart the Lover", a third season episode of The Simpsons, in which an educational film about zinc includes a supernatural being who makes all zinc disappear.

+The short was parodied on season 3, episode 17 of Mystery Science Theater 3000, with the cast later reflecting that the reference would be unclear to most viewers.
+It was subjected to more sustained mockery in the penultimate episode of the original run of the show (season 10, episode 12) alongside the 1976 horror film Squirm.
 Chris Morgan called the short film "a worthy choice for the final short [featured on Mystery Science Theater 3000], a strange film with an even stranger premise".

-It was also spoofed on RiffTrax October 23, 2014.
+RiffTrax, a spiritual successor to Mystery Science Theater 3000, lampooned A Case of Spring Fever in 2014.